|Funding Program:||Investment Road and Rail Program

-The project will construct a new road crossing over the Campaspe River and Murray River at Echuca-Moama and connect the Murray Valley Highway at Echuca in Victoria with the Cobb Highway at Moama in NSW.
-The project will include construction of a new roundabout on, and upgrade of, Warren Street in Echuca; construction of a new bridge over the Campaspe River and a new bridge over the Murray River; and construction of a new two-lane, two-way singe road that includes sufficent land acquisition to provide for a future four-lane divided road.
+The project will construct a new road bridge crossing over the Campaspe River and Murray River at Echuca-Moama and connect the Murray Valley Highway at Echuca in Victoria with the Cobb Highway at Moama in NSW.
+The project will include construction of a new roundabout on the Murray Valley Highway, the upgrade of Warren Street in Echuca, construction of four new flood relief bridges over the Campaspe River and the Murray River; and construction of a new four-lane carriageway.

 The project is expected to deliver the following benefits: